LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 6. Control Panel Is Not Responding

-If the touch controls do not respond, the display flickers, or settings fail to register, the issue may be electronic or power-related.
+If the touch controls do not respond, the display flickers, or settings do not register, the issue may be electronic or power-related.

 Possible causes include: